thorbenortmann/facial-expression-recognition-microservice/README.md

 docker run -p 8000:8000 fer-ms
 ```

-you may change the first `8000` to map the service to the desired port on your machine.
+You may change the first `8000` to map the service to the desired port on your machine.

 ### Python